Michael Flynn charged in Russia investigation: What to know

-Michael Flynn, President Trump’s former national security adviser, has been charged by Special Counsel Robert Mueller with one count of making false statements to the FBI.
+Michael Flynn, President Trump’s former national security adviser, was charged by Special Counsel Robert Mueller with one count of making false statements to the FBI.

-According to court documents, Flynn is being charged with one count of “willfully and knowingly” making false statements to the FBI.
+According to court documents, Flynn was charged with one count of “willfully and knowingly” making false statements to the FBI.
 He pleaded guilty to lying to the FBI about his talks with a Russian ambassador.

-Flynn’s lawyers recently said they will no longer communicate with the White House legal team – a move that could signal his cooperation with the special counsel’s investigation or negotiate a deal for himself.
+Flynn’s lawyers had said they would no longer communicate with the White House legal team – a move that could signal his cooperation with the special counsel’s investigation or negotiate a deal for himself.

-Speaking to reporters on Dec.
-2, President Trump once again dismissed allegations of collusion with Russia.

-“No collusion — absolutely no collusion,” Trump said on the South Lawn at the White House.
-“We will see what happens [with Flynn].”
+The judge overseeing Flynn’s case recused himself without providing a reason for doing so.
+Flynn’s sentencing is expected for February 2018.

 Here’s a look at how Flynn – who was one of the more polarizing characters in Trump’s administration – is involved in the Russian investigation.